SideSlide - Tour

 • Select custom colors by clicking the color selector boxes or one of the 16 default quick colors.

-• Color schemes that can be edited and saved using the Appearance dialog are also available under the Container Properties dialog.
+• Editable color schemes that can be saved using the Appearance dialog are also available under the Container Properties dialog.

 • Color Schemes → Reset to Default: Reset to the default container colors defined for the workspace.
-The default colors can be configured from the Appearance dialog [F4].
+The default colors can be configured in the Appearance dialog [F4].

 • Color Schemes → Colors from Icon: Use the average color of the container's icon for the background colors.
 Adjust the color by clicking the Select Color box.
-When multiple containers are selected, different matching colors will be selected for each container and the Container Properties dialog will be closed.
+When multiple containers are selected, different matching colors will be applied to each container, and the Container Properties dialog will close.

 • Some of the options available for selecting custom container colors:

 • Click the displayed icon to select a different one.
-The icon is shown when the container is shrunk.
+This icon is visible when the container is shrunk.

-• Shrink Size: Choose between 3 different sizes (Normal, Small and Tiny) to display the container when shrunk:
+• Shrink Size: Choose from three different sizes (Normal, Small, and Tiny) to display the container when it is shrunk:

-• Spacing: Set the spacing, in pixels, between shortcuts when arranging them in the container in columns.
-Set the default value for shortcuts in the workspace and for new containers from workspace's Right-click menu → Arrange → Spacing or dynamically change the spacing between shortcuts using the Shortcut Mini-Toolbar buttons.
-See below for more.
+• Spacing: Set the spacing, in pixels, between shortcuts when arranging them in columns within the container.
+You can set the default value for shortcuts in the workspace and for new containers from the workspace's Right-click menu → Arrange → Spacing, or dynamically adjust the spacing between shortcuts using the Shortcut Mini-Toolbar buttons or keyboard shortcut keys.
+See below for more details.

-• Spacebar Flip: Select the container to be included when using the spacebar key to scroll through containers (Expand and unfold).
-To use this option, from the Settings Dialog, change to 'Selected' under Spacebar Flip [Settings → Keyboard Navigation → Spacebar Flip].
+• Spacebar Flip: Select the container to be included when using the spacebar key to scroll through containers (expand and unfold).
+To enable this option, go to the Settings dialog and set Spacebar Flip to 'Selected' under [Settings → Keyboard Navigation → Spacebar Flip].

-• More space between the shortcuts is especially useful for a touch screen enabled device.
+• More space between shortcuts is particularly useful on touch screen-enabled devices.

-• Hide Toolbar: Hide the two right most container buttons, Fold/Unfold and Show/Hide Note, for a cleaner look.
+• Hide Toolbar: Hide the two rightmost container buttons, Fold/Unfold and Show/Hide Note, for a cleaner appearance.

-• The 'Arrange' menu item lets you change and organize containers in several ways:
+• The Arrange menu lets you modify and organize containers in various ways:

 • Switch: Switch the position of two containers in the workspace.